 Shabbat, High Holy Days and Festival Services

-Oseh Shalom offers a variety of service options to meet the needs of all members from preschoolers to the most devout.
+Oseh Shalom offers a variety of Shabbat and Holiday service options to meet the needs of all members from preschoolers to the most devout.
 Please come by one Friday or Saturday and experience the warmth of our congregation.
-We welcome you to High Holy Days, other Holy Days and weekly Friday and Saturday Shabbat services.
+We welcome you to High Holy Days, other Jewish Holidays and weekly Friday and Saturday Shabbat services.
+Drop in, take a seat and see what we’re about.

 - Shabbat Evening Services are held every Friday starting at 8:00 pm, except the first Friday of the month, when we have a family service which starts at 7:30 pm.
 The family service features a drash or story geared toward children, lots of music and a special birthday celebration plus a special oneg.
 We welcome children to all our services, not just the family service.

 - Signed Services: Our monthly family services and festival services also features interpreted services for the deaf.

 - Shabbat Morning Services start at 10 am and run to 11:30-noon.
 Some morning services include a Bnei Mitzvah.
 Some services feature Jewish meditation.

 - Yiskor Services on Passover, Shavout and Yom Kippur